Honors & Awards

 He was a member of Washington’s speech team which won state his junior year, and was an academic all-state selection with a 4.0 cumulative grade-point average.
 Lingenfelter also competed in basketball and track.
 He earned honorable-mention all-state honors in basketball and placed fourth in the discus at the 2016 state track meet.

 Ben is the son of Burt and Kim Lingenfelter, and was born on Jan.
 6, 1999.
-He is majoring in mechanical engineering, and earned spots on the Nebraska Scholar-Athlete Honor Roll his first two semesters.
+He is majoring in mechanical engineering, and is four-time Nebraska Scholar-Athlete Honor Roll selection.
+He earned spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2019.
 Lingenfelter volunteered his time with the Nebraska Football Road Race, Husker Heroes and local hospital visits.